Some Local Place Names

 The preservation of fragile reputations need not be the guiding principle for preservation of our heritage.
 The milecastles of Hadrian’s Wall have been numbered, and the numbers are widely published, for instance on OS maps.
 For formal or academic writings, “milecastle 48” can be used.

 Is it worth making a fuss about ?
 I think names are important, giving a sense of ownership of and meaning to the familiar landscape.
 Such ownership is now under constant assault by officious professional administrators and popularisers who claim to be recording or publicising local history for the benefit of tourists and locals alike.
-In fact, because of their skimpy research and arrogant terms of reference, they tend to corrupt it.
+In fact, because of their skimpy research and arrogant terms of reference (and nowadays their employment of unsupervised interns in important admin tasks ("We're too busy . .)), they tend to corrupt it.
 Apart from the obvious cultural imperialism, disregard for the very source material of the area's character also suggests a cynical attitude among those entrusted with promotion of local heritage.